-Fetal Alcohol Spectrum Disorder (FASD) is an umbrella term that describes the range of effects that can occur in an individual who was prenatally exposed to alcohol.
+Fetal Alcohol Spectrum Disorder (FASD) is an umbrella term that describes the range of effects that can occur in an individual who was exposed to alcohol in the womb.

 - Fetal Alcohol Syndrome (FAS)

 - Static encephalopathy/alcohol exposed (SE/AE)

 - Neurobehavioral disorder with prenatal alcohol exposure (ND/PAE)